jbodika/CART210-glossary/glossary.md

 ![Dataset](images/dataset.png)

-Chatgbt prompt: "Can you generate me an image that visually depicts the word "dataset" without using words in the image"
+*ChatGPT prompt: "Can you generate me an image that visually depicts the word "dataset" without using words in the image"*

 [^borgman15bigdata]: Borgman, Christine L. 2015. _Big Data, Little Data, No Data: Scholarship in the Networked World_.
 Cambridge, Massachusetts: The MIT Press.